Stackful Coroutines in WG21: A Case Study in Institutional Dynamics

 4.3 Nat Goodspeed

 Goodspeed collaborated with Kowalke on the standardization effort, particularly on documentation, rationale, and committee presentation.
-His background at Linden Lab (where fibers were used extensively for Second Life’s scripting system) provided real-world deployment experience.
+His background at Linden Lab (where fibers were used extensively in the Second Life client application) provided real-world deployment experience.

-Nishanov: Full-time Microsoft employee, compiler team access, corporate travel budget, implementation shipping in production compiler since 2013
+Nishanov: Full-time Microsoft employee with access to compiler team resources, corporate travel budget, and an implementation shipping in a production compiler since 2013

-Kowalke/Goodspeed: Volunteer effort, no compiler team access, personal resources for travel, implementation in Boost only
+Kowalke/Goodspeed: Volunteer effort without compiler team access, relying largely on personal resources for travel, with implementation in Boost only

 5. Corporate Dynamics